 SEND Provision at HJS

-Hempstead school seeks to meet all children’s learning through good quality teaching and support provided by the curriculum within the classroom.
-If a child is seen to not make expected progress they will be supported by a team of staff led by the schools SENDCO in partnership with the class teacher and teaching assistant.
+Hempstead Junior School seeks to meet all children’s learning through good quality teaching and support provided by the curriculum within the classroom.
+If a child is seen to not make expected progress they will be supported by a team of staff led by the school's SENDCo in partnership with the class teacher and teaching assistant.

 Teaching Assistants providing further support and interventions